 As a student here, I learned that we truly are ‘ohana on this campus.
 And as such, there is a spoken and unspoken agreement inherent in our core cultural values to take care of each other.
 When President and Sister Kauwe were called to serve, my first thought was how excited I was for BYU–Hawaii to be gaining such great leaders and the Kauwes to be gaining such a great ‘ohana.
 My next thought was completely selfish: “Wait, what happens to me?”
 Fortunately, the brethren asked that arrangements be made so President Kauwe’s research could continue at BYU.
 This meant that I still had a job.

-We are all familiar with Elder Uchtdorf’s talk, “Lift Where You Stand,” in which he shared the story about a group of brethren moving a piano.
-After several failed attempts, one of the brethren spoke up and said, “Brethren, stand close together and lift where you stand.”
-In a forum a few years ago, President Kauwe shared that to him this principle means the need to leverage all of our talents to serve each other.
+We are all familiar with Elder Uchtdorf’s talk “Lift Where You Stand,” in which he shared the story about a group of brethren moving a piano.
+After several failed attempts, one of the brethren spoke up and said, “Brethren, stand close together and lift where you stand.”1 In a forum a few years ago, President Kauwe shared that, to him, this principle means the need to leverage all of our talents to serve each other.

 May the Lord bless you in this great endeavor.
 In the name of Jesus Christ, amen.

 - Dieter F. Uchtdorf, “Lift Where You Stand,” Ensign or Liahona, November 2008, 53.